Giant banjo frog: Reproduction

 Giant Banjo Frogs breeds during spring and summer and occasionally autumn if rainfall is adequate.The reproductive cycle of the Giant Banjo Frog requires semi-permanent bodies of water, where each female can lay up to 4000 eggs.
 After the spawning phase eggs will hatch within a few days and tend to remain on the bottom of the water.
 The next stage of larval development where tadpoles mature into frogs takes around two and a half months.

 Behaviour

 Calls

-The peak calling period of the Giant Banjo Frog is between September to November.
+The peak calling period of the Giant Banjo Frog is between September and November.
 Males call from vegetation or flooded burrows.
 The genus of Banjo Frogs is known for its distinctive "bonk" sound, similar to that of a Banjo being plucked, with the Giant Banjo Frog having a short deep note with a similar, but lower dominant frequency, to that of the Southern or Eastern Banjo Frog (Limnodynastes dumerili).
 Males often synchronise their calls with surrounding frogs which causes a rapid series of "bonk" sounds.